Despite gender treatment fracas, lawmakers pass bills doling out more than $1 billion

 People are also reading…

+Gov. Kevin Stitt has already signed into law this year bills that prohibit those assigned male at birth from participating in female sports as transgender athletes and which require students to use the school restrooms and changing rooms that correspond with the gender listed on their birth certificates.

+Stitt also, through executive order, has prohibited the changing of the gender marker on a birth certificate.

-The debate over gender assignment was the only real speed bump in the way of more than $1 billion in American Rescue Plan Act appropriations approved in special session Thursday.
+The debate over gender reassignment was the only real speed bump in the way of more than $1 billion in American Rescue Plan Act appropriations approved in special session Thursday.

 The bill provides $108.5 million to the University of Oklahoma Hospitals Authority, including $39.4 million to build and equip facilities to expand capacity for behavioral health care for children at Children’s Hospital at the University of Oklahoma campus in Oklahoma City.

-The bill makes that funding contingent on OU Health discontinuing some gender reassignment treatments for minors, including "top" surgery — chiefly breast removal or enhancement — and puberty suppression.
+The bill makes that funding contingent on OU Health's discontinuing some gender reassignment treatments for minors, including "top" surgery — chiefly breast removal or enhancement — and puberty suppression.

 OU Health said it will do so.

-Rep. Mauree Turner, D-Oklahoma City, and the only openly non-binary member of the Legislature, denounced the bill and her colleagues who supported it.
+Rep. Mauree Turner, D-Oklahoma City, the only nonbinary member of the Legislature, denounced the bill and her colleagues who supported it.

-That includes $44 million for an electronic health records system, $20 million for cancer patients who have been disproportionately impacted by the pandemic and $5.1 million for mobile dental units.
+That includes $44 million for an electronic health records system, $20 million for cancer patients who have been disproportionately affected by the COVID-19 pandemic and $5.1 million for mobile dental units.

-The bill says no monies shall be used by the University Hospitals Authority or the University Hospitals Trust for “gender reassignment medical treatment” for those under 18 years old.
+The bill says none of the money shall be used by the University Hospitals Authority or the University Hospitals Trust for “gender reassignment medical treatment” for those under 18 years old.

-Under questioning, Senate Pro Tem Greg Treat, R-Oklahoma City, said the facility has not performed surgeries below the waist, but has done things like breast reduction, puberty blockers and hormones.
+Under questioning, Senate Pro Tem Greg Treat, R-Oklahoma City, said the facility has not performed surgeries below the waist but has provided medical services such as breast reduction, puberty blockers and hormones.

 Treat said taxpayer dollars should not be going to pay for things he and the majority of Oklahomans find objectionable.